newbiezzzz/CO2026/README.md

-## Self-learning project, with images (code is not shown in this repo)
+## Self-learning project with images
+## Code is not shown in this repo, only tests image result is shown.
 # Lab 1:
 xor_operator: ![Image Description](images/lab1xor.PNG)
 ---